-- May 23rd, 2022, the boards in the banks approved an agreement to merge the banks - June 27th, 2022, the general meetings/boards of trustees approved the agreement to merge the banks - The merger is pending approval from Finanstilsynet - Both banks are members in the Eika Alliance - Åfjord Sparebank is intended merged into Hemne Sparebank with Hemne Sparebank as the continuing bank - The proposed name for the merged bank is Trøndelag Sparebank - Tor Espnes, CEO in Hemne Sparebank, is proposed as CEO in the merged bank and Arnar Utseth, chair of board in Afjord Sparebank, is proposed as chair of the board in the merged bank - Total assets for the merged bank, including mortgages transferred to Eika Boligkreditt, of NOK 8.1 billion - Rationales for considering to merge are to improve competitiveness in local markets, improved attractiveness as an employer and further enhance ability to contribute to develop their local communities
+- May 23rd, 2022, the boards in the banks approved an agreement to merge the banks - June 27th, 2022, the general meetings/boards of trustees approved the agreement to merge the banks - March 24th ,2023 Finanstilsynet approved the merger. - Both banks are members in the Eika Alliance - Åfjord Sparebank was merged into Hemne Sparebank with Hemne Sparebank as the continuing bank - The name for the merged bank is Trøndelag Sparebank.
+The merger took effect April 3rd - Tor Espnes, CEO in Hemne Sparebank, is CEO in the merged bank and Arnar Utseth, chair of board in Åfjord Sparebank, is chair of the board in the merged bank - Total assets for the merged bank, including mortgages transferred to Eika Boligkreditt, of NOK 8.1 billion - Rationales for the merger was to improve competitiveness in local markets, improved attractiveness as an employer and further enhance ability to contribute to develop their local communities